 Entrepreneurship vs. Intrapreneurship – Lack Of Education

-I believe that entrepreneurship should be studied at schools.
+I believe that entrepreneurship should be studied in schools.

 Moreover, entrepreneurship should be covered in its entirety – exposing both the good and the bad.
 The hype in the digital media over the past 5 years has led to a vast number of startups and small businesses that fail (at ~90% rate) over the first years.
 That’s why I authored a book covering the dark sides of entrepreneurship.